 My AWS journey started in 2012.
 I first used AWS to build web infrastructure to help companies deliver better experiences for their customers and scale to handle higher traffic volumes.

-Since then, I’ve helped companies transition legacy SaaS workloads involving many physical servers to AWS.
+Since then, I’ve helped companies transition legacy SaaS workloads involving many physical servers to AWS enterprise cloud.
 I’ve also led efforts to plan and build new transactional and content management systems.

 Why Go Through the AWS Certification Process?

 AWS used to be simpler, when it started in 2006.
 Today, it's more powerful and complex.

 Companies use AWS to build services for everything from: